 If there is a community meeting you would like us to attend, please let us know.
 You can also phone any time to speak with us directly about the project.
 Katy McRae, Engagement Manager, phone; 03 941 8037

-You can also contact your local Community Board directly.
+There are no more community board events but you can also contact your local Community Board directly.

 We will require your contact details as part of our submission - it also means we can keep you updated throughout the project.

 Your submission, name and address are given to the Council to help them make their decision.

 Submissions, with names only, go online when the decision meeting agenda is available on our website.

 If requested, submissions, names and contact details are made available to the public, as required by the Local Government Official Information and Meetings Act 1987.

 If there are good reasons why your details and/or submission should be kept confidential, please contact our Engagement Manager on 03 941 8999 or 0800 800 169 (Banks Peninsula).